Winter School on Agent-Based Modeling of Social-Ecological Systems

 Purpose of the Winter School The overall aim of the winter school is that the participants will learn about the opportunities and challenges of agent-based modeling of social-ecological systems.
 Participants will engage intensely with a few comprehensive models, learn best practices in doing modeling in a team, and learn about the different modeling challenges across the various social and natural sciences.

-Schedule Due to the COVID-19 situation we will hold a virtual Winter School, spread out over 2 weeks from January 4-15, 2021.
-The online live interactive component is kept at four hours a day, which will be during the morning in Arizona, USA (GMT -7).
+Schedule Due to the virtual nature of this Winter School, it will be spread out over 2 weeks.
+The online interactive component is kept at four hours a day.
 The first week focuses on lectures, training in best practices and the start of group projects.
 The second week focuses on group projects and the presentation of the results

 This is a companion discussion topic for the original entry at https://www.comses.net/events/605/